merri-ment/lazy-line-painter/README.md

 The svgData object should be structured like so for the plugin to be able to read;
 <pre><code>
 var svgData = {
-	'demo' : // name of your lazy line, this must match the id of your element {
+	'demo' : // name of your lazy line
+	{
 		'strokepath' : // this contains all your SVG path info [